Johann Vera: Personal life

 Graduating high school at 15 years old, he moved to the United States, where he could better pursue his life-long dream.
-Quickly, he had the opportunity to work as an extra on various TV shows and commercials; but his life changed on 2015 when he joined La Banda by Univisión.
-During his time on the show he was considered one of the audience's favorite contestants and ended up as a finalist which allowed him to remain in the public eye and release his #1 hit "Pretty Girl".
-Today, he is considered one of Ecuador's most internationally recognized artists.
+He worked as an extra on TV shows and commercials; but his life changed on 2015 when he joined La Banda by Univisión.

-Nowadays, he resides in Miami, Florida and remains working as an independent artist.
-He has been releasing music every year, acting and posting on his YouTube channel where he gathers more than 1 million subscribers.
+As of 2022, he resides in Miami, Florida and remains working as an independent artist.
+He has been releasing music every year, acting, and posting on his YouTube channel.